Adding a nice trim for multi-line strings in Scala

 Custom String Extension

-When I lamented about this on the Scala Discord server, I immediately got some suggestions from the very helpful community, and chose to solve it with an extension method.
-Scala lets you add new methods to existing types from the outside.
+When I lamented about my problem on the Scala Discord server, I got some suggestions from the very helpful community within minutes.
+I chose to solve it with an extension method.

 package StringExtensions